basnijholt/nijho.lt/content/home/photography.md

 I enjoy traveling and photography.
 The best photos I would like to to share with the world, however, the problem is that I am to lazy to do so, therefore I wrote a program ([`instacron` <em class="fab fa-github"> </em>](https://github.com/basnijholt/instacron)) that will do that job for me.
-It takes a photo and adds: a _random_ quote, camera and location info, and hastag related to the photo.
+It takes a photo and adds: a _random_ quote, camera and location info, and #hashtags related to the photo.

 {{< instagram BjzFQpWHNP- >}}
 {{< instagram Bjd4lpTH9zb hidecaption >}}